This article is part of a larger series on CRM.

 Once you’ve set up your CRM spreadsheet file, create headers in the first row of your spreadsheet.
 These columns will hold the different types of information you want to keep track of for each contact and deal.
 Choose these headers carefully because each represents a data point you’ll use later to sort, search, and find specific records.

-We recommend using the following headers for your contact sheet, though you can modify it to add any additional types of information you need to track.
+We recommend using the following headers for your contact sheet, though you can modify it to add any additional types of information you need to track, such as job title or social media pages.
 If you discover you’re tracking more data than needed, it’s easy to delete those columns.
 However, it’s more difficult to add data retroactively.

 Contact Sheet Headings